yoo2001818/bossam/README.md

   "utf-8", "utf-16", "utf-16le", "utf-16be".
 Other encodings are not supported
   because TextEncoder spec doesn't allow it.
 - Date - Equivalent to u64, but automatically converts from / to Date.
+- JSON - Equivalent to UTF-8 encoded string, but automatically converts from /
+  to JSON. **This stores JSON as a string!**
 - Padded&lt;T, S&gt; - Type T padded to size S. If the type is larger than the provided size, it'll throw an error.